Narmos/AC10M/README.md

 ## Usage

-Take a look at the `config.py` file
+Before run the script, take a look at the `config.py` file

 Run for Linux and macOS